Victorian Railways flat wagons: Less-than-Container-Load traffic (LCL)

 For traffic that did not need the full capacity of a standard ISO 20 ft container, smaller units were constructed that were compatible with ISO brackets.
 These needed custom rolling stock, fitted with brackets at the correct intervals.
 A standard LCL unit was about 5 ft long, so a 15 ft underframe could be made to hold three containers.

 Like later examples with ISO container frames, the mounting points of LCL containers were used with custom carrying designs for specific transport jobs.
 One of the first dedicated LCL traffic runs in Victoria was for tallow (animal fats) which were transported from Wodonga to Melbourne in insulated, steam-heated drums, and other runs included bulk cement deliveries.

 KC & KMC

-To cater for this traffic, in 1954 twenty IY wagons had their sides and ends removed and new container locks welded into position.
+To cater for this traffic, in 1954, twenty IY wagons had their sides and ends removed and new container locks welded into position.
 The new vehicles were classed K 87–106, quickly recoded to KC to avoid confusion.
-A further ten wagons were converted to KC 112–121 in 1955.
-In 1958-59 the position of the brackets was altered to match New South Wales' LCL containers, which were quickly becoming a standard.

-Three KC wagons (88, 92 and 93) were recoded KMC 1–3 in 1963, and allocated specifically to traffic generated by the Mayne Nicklaus road transport company.
 When that traffic dried up the wagons were used interchangeably with KC's.
 The fleet had been withdrawn by the end of 1980.